 Dietary intake of flavonoids was again inversely associated with stroke incidence after adjustment for age, systolic blood pressure, serum cholesterol, smoking, energy intake and consumption of fish and alcohol.
 Vitamins C and E were not associated with stroke risk.
 This indicates that the more flavonoids you consume the lower the risk of stroke.

-Free Radicals: The villains of the piece
+Antioxidants and Health Free Radicals: The villains of the piece

+Free radicals are being generated in your body in there thousands every day.
+By curbing their activity, you can slow down the very processes in your body that cause disease and aging.
+Yes, you can feel better and live longer!
 The human body does not have a big reserve of antioxidant defence capacity and all the time it produces free radicals and other oxygen derived molecules (such as hydrogen peroxide).
 Today, people continuously subject themselves to many things that increase the level of free radicals in their bodies and so the body can easily become overpopulated with oxygen-derived species that upset cell biochemistry.
 This imbalance of free radicals in the body is called oxidative stress.

+Oxidative Stress Oxidative stress is caused by: · Increases in free radicals meaning the body's antioxidant defence system can't cope. · Antioxidants in the body decreasing with age. · Increased Free Radical exposure.
 An increase in the available transition metal ions, which causes more of the free radicals, produced in the body to be changed to more reactive peroxyl species.

 What is a free radical?

+Just as oxidation takes place all around us, it also occurs in our bodies.
+There are millions of chemical reactions involving oxidation taking place in our bodies every second.
 Free radicals are unstable molecules.
 They often contain oxygen.
 They are unstable because they have only one electron and they desperately want two to make them stable.
 To get another electron they rob one from anything they can.
 Healthy cells in our bodies are a good mark for them.
 They do this relentlessly and very quickly, and can cause a lot of damage.
 It is estimated that our DNA receives about 10,000 "hits" from free radicals every day1.
+Cells can cope with small amounts of oxidative stress as they are quite ingenious and can repair minor free radical damage and other oxygen-derived species damage.
+However not all damage can be repaired and the un-repaired damage accumulates in the body.
+Major oxidative stress can cause grave disturbances in cell metabolism and contribute to human disease.
+Tissue damage and injury can also lead to oxidative stress.
+Oxidative stress can cause DNA damage, lipid peroxidation, protein damage, and ischaemic (lack of oxygen) injury.

 The sources of free radicals are many…